30 Beautiful Christmas Color Themes and The Moods They Set

 Feeling: Natural and peaceful

-Pair dark green with white for a calm and refreshing nod to nature.
+Pair dark green with white for a calm and refreshing nod to nature that works beautifully for modern organic Christmas decor.

 Burgundy and Gold.